-The other information comprises the information included in the consolidated annual report, including the Governance Report and the Remuneration Report, but does not include the separate and consolidated financial statements and our auditor's report thereon.
+The other information comprises the information included in the consolidated annual report, including Governance Report, Report on Remuneration, but does not include the separate and consolidated financial statements and our auditor's report thereon.
 Management is responsible for the other information.